Steve Reed (politician): Under Corbyn (2015–2020)

+Under Jeremy Corbyn, Reed became Shadow Minister for Local Government.

 On 27 June 2016, Reed resigned as Shadow Minister for Local Government as part of the mass resignation of the Labour Shadow Cabinet against Jeremy Corbyn's leadership of the Labour party.
 He supported Owen Smith in the 2016 Labour leadership election.

 In June 2018, Reed attempted to get a bill through Parliament to make hospitals reveal details about how and when they use physical force against patients and provide hospital staff with training about unconscious bias against minority groups such as young black men with mental health problems.
 Reed referred to the death of his constituent, Olaseni Lewis, aged 23 during use of restraint at Bethlem hospital.
 A filibuster by Conservative MP Philip Davies prevented the bill succeeding.
 Reed's bill was passed on 6 July 2018; it requires that police attending mental hospitals to apply restraints must wear body cameras.

+Shadow cabinet (2020–2024)

 In April 2020, Keir Starmer appointed him shadow Secretary of State for Communities and Local Government.

 In July 2020, Reed published a tweet labelling the businessman Richard Desmond a "puppet-master", said to be an antisemitic trope.
 He apologised and deleted the tweet after he found out Desmond was Jewish.
-Jewish Conservative MP Andrew Percy said "Alluding to Jews as puppet-masters is an age old antisemitic trope and for a Shadow Cabinet member to use this trope is totally unacceptable".
-Reed subsequently spoke of his longstanding commitment to Labour Friends of Israel.
+Jewish Conservative MP Andrew Percy said "Alluding to Jews as puppet-masters is an age old antisemitic trope and for a Shadow Cabinet member to use this trope is totally unacceptable."
+Reed, who has described himself as a Zionist, subsequently spoke of his longstanding commitment to Labour Friends of Israel.

 In the November 2021 shadow cabinet reshuffle, he was appointed Shadow Secretary of State for Justice and Shadow Lord Chancellor.

 On 4 September 2023, Keir Starmer appointed Reed as Shadow Secretary of State for Environment, Food and Rural Affairs.

 He was elected as MP for the new constituency of Streatham and Croydon North in the 2024 general election, and was appointed as Secretary of State for Environment, Food and Rural Affairs.